EwenBALOUIN/EwenBALOUIN/README.md

 -->
 ## I'm a student working at Smartway
  - ⚡ Fun fact: I love seal
- - 💻 Projects: I’m currently learning more about React and craftmanship
+ - 💻 Projects: I’m currently learning more about React and software craftmanship
  - 🎮 Gaming: I waste a lot of time on video games but I love it
  <!-- - 🚀 My Website: https://ewenbalouin.github.io/  -->